NoahT0/Hello-World/README.md

 # Hello-World
+GitHub practice repository.
-"GitHub practice repository.
-I'm Noah and this is my first repository"
+I'm Noah and this is my first repository.